wayne391/lead-sheet-dataset/README.md

 # Lead-Sheet-Dataset

 Collection of lead sheets in three different formats.
-The following diagram illustrates the diagram of processing:
+The following diagram illustrates the process and available formats:
 #### *Latest Update:*
 * ***Codes: 2018/10/21***
 * ***Sample Dataset: 2018/8/1***